-Provide the sponsor’s full legal name, including suffixes (Inc., LLC, A/S, GmbH, plc, etc.), exactly as it shows on official documents.
+Provide the sponsor’s full legal name, including suffixes (Inc., LLC, plc, A/S, GmbH, S.A. de C.V., etc.), exactly as it shows on official documents.
 Note that punctuation, including the presence or absence of periods and commas, will vary depending on state or national practice.

 If the sponsor name is not in English, put the English translation of the name here.

-If no registry information is available, and if sources provide conflicting information, use the name on the agreement to verify on other official third-party party documents, such as SEC filings, Form 990, etc. If you can’t confirm the name using an official third source, try an unofficial third party source, such as Bloomberg or Dun & Bradstreet.
+If no registry information is available, and if sources provide conflicting information, use the name on the agreement to verify on other official third-party party documents, such as SEC filings, Form 990, SAM.gov, the Legal Entity Identifier (LEI) Search, etc. If you can’t confirm the name using an official third source, try an unofficial third party source, such as Bloomberg or Dun & Bradstreet.
 If the name doesn't match, make sure the name listed on the agreement is correct.

 List other names that the sponsor uses, such as foreign language name, abbreviated name, other known name, or Doing-Business-As (DBA) name.